rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

 where dataset is one of {labour, traffic, tourism, tourismlarge, wiki} and method is one of {HierE2E, DeepVAR, DeepVARPlus, ETS_NaiveBU, ARIMA_NaiveBU, ETS_MINT_shr, ETS_MINT_ols, ARIMA_MINT_shr, ARIMA_MINT_ols, ETS_ERM, ARIMA_ERM, PERMBU_MINT}.

 This will run the selected method 5 times on the selected dataset with the hyperparameters used in the paper.
-This scripts also saves the results (level-wise as well as overall scores) in `experiments/results`.
+This script also saves the results (level-wise as well as overall scores) in `experiments/results`.

 One can also limit the number of repetitions of the same method using the command line argument `num-runs`: